clay-one/composer-core/docs/api-ref/fluent.md

 #### SetComponent
 > can be used to specify that a member should be initialized with another component
-> that should be queried from Composer.
+> that should be queried from ComposerCore.
 > The contract type is inferred from the lambda-expression
 > (can be specified as an argument in non-generic version),
 > and contract name can be specified.